Skip to content

 Compliance assistance means helping businesses understand, comply with, and maintain legal, local, and federal requirements.
 This includes labor laws, tax laws, workplace safety regulations, employee classifications, and industry-specific requirements.

-PEOs are aware of changing labor laws and make sure that the restaurant is not at risk of legal action or penalties for failing to comply with wage laws, overtime regulations, and workplace safety standards.
+PEOs track changing labor laws and make sure the restaurant isn't at risk of penalties for failing to comply with wage laws, overtime regulations, and workplace safety standards.
+They file taxes and help with OSHA-specific safety standards, workers' compensation claim administration, employee handbooks, and liability avoidance.

 Risk management

-Risk management means identifying, evaluating, and reducing the possible risks that have a negative effect on a business, such as legal liability, accidents in the workplace, and financial losses.
+Risk management means identifying, evaluating, and reducing possible risks that could negatively affect a business, such as legal liability, workplace accidents, and financial losses.

-PEOs offer effective risk management operations, such as incident reporting, emergency preparation, preventive maintenance, and employee training, to facilitate workflow, cut down on waiting times and incidents, and expand the workforce in the service and restaurant industries.
+PEOs offer incident reporting, emergency preparation, preventive maintenance, and employee training to cut down on waiting times and incidents in service and restaurant environments.

 Benefits administration